rmariano/itarch/posts/exploring-generators-and-coroutines.rst

 	499999500000
 	8992

-We see a great difference of the implementation that takes all numbers into a list in memory, and uses ~48MiB, against another implementation, that just get one element at the time, using much less memory (< 9 MiB) [1]_.
+We see a huge difference: the implementation that holds all numbers in a list in memory, uses ~48MiB, whereas the implementation that just uses one number at the time, uses much less memory (< 9 MiB) [1]_.

 We see the idea: when the `yield <expression>` is reached, the result of the expression will be passed to the caller code, and the generator will remain